Financial Samurai

 To sell property now is like selling Apple Inc. 10 years ago.
 Your property may have appreciated a lot since purchase, but there’s still a long ways to go if you can hold on.

 Thankfully for buyers, couples will always get divorced, homeowners will always want to upgrade or downgrade, and companies will always lay off or relocate their employees.
-There just isn’t enough supply to meet demand in San Francisco, and it’s unlikely there ever will be enough supply with the rise of tech powerhouses such as Facebook, Google, Apple, Uber, Lyft, Pinterest and AirBnB.
+There just isn't enough supply to meet demand in San Francisco, and it's unlikely there ever will be enough supply with the rise of tech powerhouses such as Meta, Google, Apple, Uber, Lyft, Pinterest, AirBnB, and now artificial intelligence companies.

-With over 10,000 newly minted tech IPO millionaires over the past several years thanks to Uber, Lyft, Airbnb, Affirm, and more, real estate prices in the San Francisco Bay Area are likely to see a continued boost.
-Although, a post-pandemic hangover is resulting in thousands of tech layoffs as well.
+With over 10,000 newly minted tech IPO millionaires over the past several years, real estate prices in the San Francisco Bay Area are likely to see a continued boost.
+Although, a post-pandemic hangover is also resulting in thousands of tech layoffs as well.

 I’ve spoken to plenty of tech IPO employees and they all want to sell some stock and diversify their net worth into real estate.
 Real estate is a much more stable asset class that provides utility and can generate income.
 Many of these employees have seen a lion’s share of their net worth locked up for 3-8 years.